-No Win No Fee agreements (also called Conditional Fee Agreements) cover your solicitor’s fees not only for accident compensation claims and medical negligence cases, allowing you to make your compensation claim without paying solicitor’s fees!
+No Win No Fee agreements (also called Conditional Fee Agreements) can cover your solicitor’s fees for accident compensation claims and medical negligence cases, allowing you to make your compensation claim without paying solicitor’s fees!

 How does no win no fee work?